tsemach/typescript-txjs/README.md

 let C2 = new C2Component();
 let C3 = new C3Component();

-let job = new TxJob(); // or create througth the TxJobRegistry
+// NOTE: you can use Symbols as well (see TxJob above). let job = new TxJob(); // or create througth the TxJobRegistry

 job.add(TxMountPointRegistry.instance.get('GITHUB::GIST::C1'));